When does selective licensing apply?

 - Apply directly with the council if the scheme covers your property

 Use our free postcode checker to see whether your property appears to sit in a selective licensing area, or browse the council directory for more detail.
+You can also browse selective licensing areas by region.
+If the property is shared, also use the HMO licence checker to see whether HMO licensing may apply as well.

 How common is selective licensing?